Gottlob Frege: Sense and reference

-Political views and antisemitism
+Political and social views

-In 1954 Dummett studied the transcriptions of Frege's Nachlass that had survived the Second World War, including fragments of a 1924 diary.
-Dummett, an anti-racism activist as well as a Frege scholar, later recounted how he had been deeply shocked to discover from this that the man he had "revered" as "an absolutely rational man" was, at the end of his life, a 'virulent anti-Semite' of "extreme right-wing opinions".
+In 1954, Dummett studied the transcriptions of Frege's Nachlass that had survived the Second World War, including fragments of a 1924 diary.
+Dummett, an anti-racism activist as well as a Frege scholar, later recounted how he had been deeply shocked to discover from this that the man he had "revered" as "an absolutely rational man" was at the end of his life, according to Dummett, a 'virulent anti-Semite' of "extreme right-wing opinions".

 The diary fragments were finally published in 1994. with an English translation following in 1996.
 Written in the last year of his life, at the age of 76, it contains opposition to the parliamentary system, universal suffrage, democrats, socialism and liberals, and hostility toward Catholics and the French as well as the Jews.
 Frege thought Jews ought at least be deprived of certain political rights.
 And, although he had held friendly relations with Jews in real life (among his students was Gershom Scholem who greatly valued his teaching), Frege wrote that it would be best if Jews would "get lost, or better would like to disappear from Germany."

 Frege confided "that he had once thought of himself as a liberal and was an admirer of Bismarck", but then sympathized with General Ludendorff.
 In an entry dated 5 May 1924 Frege expressed some agreement with an article published in Houston Stewart Chamberlain's Deutschlands Erneuerung which praised Adolf Hitler.
 Some interpretations have been written about that time.